Jukkay/matcha/README.md

 42 Dates is a dating app I built for a project called Matcha at Hive Helsinki Coding School.
 The app is built with React on Next.js create-next-app.
-Backend is using Node and Express with MariaDB database.
+The back end is using Node and Express with MariaDB database.
 Userbase has about 3800 dummy users created using Random User Generator API and Node script, so unfortunately this is not the place to find real love.

-You&apos;re free to try it out, but it requires registration with working email address.
+You&apos;re free to try it out, but it requires registration with a working email address.
-Unfortunately matches cannot be simulated unless you create two users that like each other.
+Unfortunately, matches cannot be simulated unless you create two users that like each other.
 The accounts can be removed after testing.